 Why it’s Parkinson’s friendly: Lentils are legumes and legumes are low in calories and high in fiber – essentials for a balanced diet.
 Also, the consistency of this soup makes it easier to chew and swallow.
 Fun fact: Canada grows more than half the world’s lentil crops.

 Why it’s Parkinson’s friendly: Salmon is rich in omega-3 fatty acids, which our bodies need to function properly.
-If you’re taking levodopa for your Parkinson’s, be sure to eat your salmon more than 30 minutes before or one hour after taking this medication.
+Be sure to time your medications appropriately because the protein in salmon can interfere with absorption of levodopa.
 Fun fact: Salmon have a very strong sense of smell.

 Why it’s Parkinson’s friendly: This recipe has all the things that are good and good for people with Parkinson’s (and those who love them): olive oil for antioxidants and antiinflammation, and veggies, legumes and a splash of fruit.
 Fun fact: olive trees have grown in the Mediterranean since 8,000 BC.
 That’s a long time!